Commercial Collections Services are ways of effectively collecting on non-collateralized debt.

 Step 5 – Avoid jumping into court for your commercial collections services

 If you are rushing to judgments; you may be missing a crucial and more cost effective step.

 What can be even worse than procrastination is the idea if delinquent customers don’t pay, then your only choice is to sue.
 Yet when pursuing this tactic there are usually significant up-front fees, large hourly rates which add up quickly, and in the end, what do you truly have?
 A piece of paper that says the delinquent customer owes you, and possibly a large bill to pay yourself.
 Judgments do not guarantee payment; it simply means that the courts recognize this is a valid and owing debt.
 While the reality of the situation still requires collecting the money.
 Due to this realization, many of our clients have chosen to stop the “Rush to Judgment” practice on our recommendation.

 There are judgments that work, and sometimes you can seize existing assets.
 This sounds great to a lender, but the truth is that all too often it is difficult to collect on judgments and many go unpaid.
 According to the National Judgment Network, 80% of all court judgment awards go uncollected.
 While some sources even state that number could be over 90%.
 Once the delinquent party realizes no one is compelling them, they rarely pay anything willingly.
 Therefore, with so many jurisdictional differences, asset seizures or levies can be difficult, expensive and complicated.

 Commercial Collections Services with Dedicated CRI get Results

-In conclusion, get results from commercial collections services with trained professionals from Dedicated CRI’s to proactively plan, execute, manage, and collect commercial debts.
+In conclusion, get results from a full service commercial collection agency with trained professionals from Dedicated CRI’s to proactively plan, execute, manage debt recovery, and collect commercial debts.
 Contact us and schedule a meeting today.